marianotepper/nmu_rfit/README.md

-The arse project contains the code of the paper:
+This repository contains the code of the paper:

 > Mariano Tepper and Guillermo Sapiro,
 > Nonnegative Matrix Underapproximation for Robust Multiple Model Fitting, 2016.